icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

 - Brun, Rinaldo J., and Vogt, Dorothea E.: Impingement of Cloud Droplets on 36_5-Percent-Thick Joukowski Airfoil at Zero Angle of Attack and Discussion of Use as Cloud Measuring Instrument in Dye-Tracer Technique.
 NACA-TN-4035, 1957.
 - Gelder, Thomas F.: Droplet Impingement and Ingestion by Supersonic Nose Inlet in Subsonic Tunnel Conditions.
 NACA-TN-4268, 1958.

 An online search found that NACA-TR-1215 is cited 12 times in the literature [^10].

-## Notes:
+## Notes

 [^1]:
 Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068697).